hackages/sgFlix/Instructions.md

 Now that our application is working, let's split it into smaller components:

-Let's create these 3 components:
+Let's create these n components:

 - `<hf-header></hf-header>`
 - `<hf-categories-menu></hf-categories-menu>`